 Maple Pecan Brownies

 Rich, gooey brownies topped with pecan pie filling

 Preheat oven to 350ºF.
-Line an 8-inch or 9-inch square baking pan with parchment paper, overlapping the sides an inch or two.
+Line a 9-inch square baking pan with parchment paper, overlapping the sides an inch or two.
 Spray parchment paper with nonstick cooking spray.

 In a large bowl, stir together melted butter, granulated sugar and brown sugar until well combined.